lumeland/lume.land/docs/creating-pages/shared-data.md

         └── example2.md
 ```

-As you can see, the shared data is propagated in a cascade following the
+As you can see, the shared data is propagated through the directory structure.
+A
-directory structure.
-A typical use case is to store those variables that are
+typical use case is to store variables that are common to all pages in the same
-common to all pages in the same directory so you don't have to repeat it for
+directory, so you don't have to include it on every page.
-every page.

 ## The `_data` directories